Zipcoder/CR-MesoLabs-OOP-BankAccountManager/README.md

 Accounts must have:

-- accounts.Account type (accounts.Checking, accounts.Savings, accounts.Investment, etc.)
+- Account type (Checking, Savings, Investment, etc.)
-- accounts.Account number (Must be unique for each account created)
+- Account number (Must be unique for each account created)
 - Balance
-- accounts.Account Holder's name
+- Account Holder's name
 - Interest rate (some accounts may not draw interest)
 - Status (Open, Closed, [OFAC](https://www.treasury.gov/about/organizational-structure/offices/Pages/Office-of-Foreign-Assets-Control.aspx) Freeze...)
 - Overdraft prevention (enabled, disabled, or automatic account transfer*)
 - A record of all transactions that have taken place on the accounts (withdrawals, deposits, transfers, and changes to the status, name, or interest rate)

-Code that uses the accounts.Account class should not be able to change the properties of an account directly; this should be something handled by methods provided by the account class.
+Code that uses the Account class should not be able to change the properties of an account directly; this should be something handled by methods provided by the account class.
 The methods should enforce the following behavior:

 - accounts.Account type and account number must be set during account creation (in the constructor) and cannot be changed afterward.
 - Balance inquiries are allowed at any time except while an account is under an OFAC freeze